Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 I asked them, Do you do the same to stop and give thanks for what people in the family have done that is enriching your life?

-Sadly most of them tell me no. So I have been recommending to families that I work with, to consider the option of taking some time every day, not out of duty obligation have to but out of the desire to celebrate to celebrate how you can enrich one another's lives.
+Sadly most of them tell me no. I have been recommending to families that I work with, to consider the option of taking some time every day, not out of duty obligation have to but out of the desire to celebrate to celebrate how you can enrich one another's lives.

 My wife and I take time every morning before we go off into the world.
 This opportunity to stop and express openly what the other has done that has enriched our life to tell them as best we can, how it enriched our lives.